dreger/audaciousfox.net/content/masthead.md

 url: /masthead/
 ---

-Audacious Fox is written by K.Q.
+Audacious Fox is written, edited, and produced by K.Q.
 Dreger.

-Thank you for reading.
+Thanks for reading.

 ## Correspondence